 Some of those different forms of synesthesia which might feature prominently in a super bright mind include:

-a) Grapheme-color where people see numbers shaded or tinted with colors.
+a) Grapheme-color where people see numbers shaded or tinted with colours.

-b) Chromesthesia where people, such as the composers Franz Liszt and Nikolai Rimsky-Korsakov, interpret sounds with colors resulting in the rare ability to achieve “perfect pitch”.
+b) Chromesthesia where people, such as the composers Franz Liszt and Nikolai Rimsky-Korsakov, interpret sounds with colours resulting in the rare ability to achieve “perfect pitch”.

 c) Spatial sequence synesthesia where people see numerical sequences as points in space, leading to the ability to recall past events with far greater accuracy and detail.

 d) Number form where people generate mental maps of numbers or the ability to think in numbers.

 e) Mirror-touch synesthesia where people “feel” what they observe happening to others and as a result develop greater levels of empathy than the general population.
 This is important!
 Because as I will argue, the development of extraordinary empathy would be crucial to the healthy superbright existence and social engagement.